Direction: You have a passage with 5 questions. Read the passage carefully and choose the best answer to each question out of the four alternatives.

 SOME IMPORTANT WORDS

-Direction: You have a passage with 5 questions.
-Read the passage carefully and choose the best answer to each questions out of the four alternatives.
+Direction: Read the following passage carefully and choose the best answer to each question out of the four alternatives.

 SOME IMPORTANT WORDS